mbsa-tud/tsad_platform/README.md

 #### dataType
 **- optional -**
-This field is only required if your model uses the data preparation function provided by the platform (and if for classic machine-learning and statistical models the [useSubsequences](#usesubsequences) field is set to true).
+This field is only required if your model uses the data preparation function provided by the platform (and if for classic machine-learning and statistical models the [useSlidingWindow](#useslidingwindow) field is set to true).
 Its value must be one of: `1`, `2`, `3`.
 The number controls the shape of the data.
 The data is always split into **subsequences** of equal length using a sliding window.
 The window-size (and step-size for training, if your model is semi-supervised or supervised) must be defined in the [hyperparameters](#hyperparameters) field.
 The step-size for the testing data is always set to 1.
 For the three different data types, the data will be shaped as such: